vitaliy-rusinov/OktoberfestFoodDataset/README.md

 The dataset in the PASCAL_VOC format can be found here

 https://drive.google.com/open?id=1rgJUEFB4Cmbf9mQVdGPCHGiT4bvh_gDT (images)

 https://drive.google.com/open?id=1mLIc1Ybs1rVwzMDuWMwxWUgl7spx2tBB (video)

-In addition, the labels in the format are available in the PASCAL_VOC folder.
+In addition, the labels in the PASCAL_VOC format are available in the PASCAL_VOC folder.

 Online Notebooks to train Faster RCNN and Retinanet models on the dataset using Google Colaboratory are available here